jakeloai/MassPacket/README.md

 ## 🧠 Philosophy

-MassHunt is built on a simple idea:
+MassPacket is built on a simple idea:

 > You don’t always need to break systems to learn something valuable.